googlearchive/test_runner.dart/docker/README.md

 [`google/dart-test-runner`][2] is a [docker](https://docker.io) image that
 makes it easy to run a [Dart](https://dartlang.org) applications tests.

-It automatically download a Dart application and its dependencies and run all tests of the project in an environment pre-configured with all tools to run tests (Dartium Content Shell, Dart SDK, Dart Test Runner...).
+It automatically downloads a Dart application and its dependencies and run all tests of the project in an environment pre-configured with all tools to run tests (Dartium Content Shell, Dart SDK, Dart Test Runner...).